ghost-town/grunt-init-basic/README.md

 **Note**: you can make the template available as any name you choose by simply changing the name of the folder that the template is installed into.
 So instead of `~/.grunt-init/basic`, you may change the name to `~/.grunt-init/foo` so that the template can be used with the following command: `grunt-init foo`.

 ### Usage
 Now that `grunt init` is intalled.
-At the command-line, cd into an empty directory and run `grunt-init assemble` and follow the prompts.
+At the command-line, cd into an empty directory and run `grunt-init basic` and follow the prompts.
 You might want to test that it works before you begin customizing the project:

  * Next, run `npm install` to install the project's dependencies.
 * Then, run `grunt` to build the project and test that it works.